 At Huntington-Surrey, we ensure that our students acquire the critical thinking skills that will open the way to becoming successful adults.
-Whether going to college or taking an alternate path post-high school, our staff is committed to teaching each of our students how to think, and not what to think.
+We are committed to teaching each of our students how to think, and not what to think.

 In general, our curriculum is focused on taking deeper dives into content areas.
 Instead of teaching an abundance of facts and requiring loads of memorization, we challenge our students to figure out how to find the information they are seeking.
 We require them to learn about reliable sources and to discern how we know what is true and real vs. what is biased or fake.
 Our students think critically as we challenge them to determine how that information is used and how it should be used.
 We ask them to think about how information connects to their own lives as well as the lives of others around the globe.

 Though we are serious about education, we are also serious about having fun.
 We all take time to laugh and do fun activities that bring deeper understanding by "getting our hands dirty" - sometimes literally.
 You may see students working in the garden, devising ways to make a Twinkie function as a boat, jamming on their guitars, or acting in a satirical video.